JereKuusela/valheim-infinity_hammer/publish/README.md

 Some special commands exist for advaced cases.
 Usually you want to bind these.

+- `hammer_add_piece_components`: Adds the Piece component to every object which allows copying them with PlanBuild mod.
 - `hammer_grid [precision] [center=current]`: Restricts possible placement coordinates.
 Using the same command removes the restriction.
+- `hammer_measure`: Measures most objects updating `dimensions` setting.
+- `hammer_mirror`: Mirrors the selection.
 - `hammer_place`: Allows placing with a key press.
 - `hammer_repair`: Selects the repair tool for quickly clearing the selection.
-- `hammer_mirror`: Mirrors the selection.
-- `hammer_add_piece_components`: Adds the Piece component to every object which allows copying them with PlanBuild mod.

 For example with [Server Devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/) you could bind command `hammer_rotate_y random;hammer_place` to build objects with a random rotation.